TWUOnline/ldrs591/_pages/unit-3-overview.md

 <h3>Learning Outcomes</h3>
 When you have completed this unit you should be able to:<span style="color: #ff0000"><strong> [check new outcomes]</strong></span>
 <ol>
- 	<li>Describe the importance of APA style for graduate level scholarly writing.</li>
+ 	<li>Describe the importance of scholarly writing for leadership.</li>
  	<li>Apply the basic rules of APA style which includes the structure and content of a paper, writing clearly and concisely, the mechanics of style, citing sources and formatting references.</li>
  	<li>Create an APA style paper.</li>
 </ol>